 Here's a home insurance primer on what is important when purchasing a policy.
 We lost our home, but by being well insured we are covered for not only our possessions and rebuilding, but also for our rental.

-After the fires, both home prices (for sale) and rental prices sky rocketed.
-Classic market supply and demand with a steroid boost of large amounts of insurance money.
-So not really classic market supply and demand.
+After the fires, both home prices (for sale) and rental prices actually skyrocketed.
+This was an unexpected surprise.
+But it was classic market supply and demand with a steroid boost of large amounts of insurance money.

 That is why Loss of Use Coverage is so important and the first thing we talk about today.